Initiatives and Campaigns

 • After breastfeeding is established, consider offering a pacifier at nap-time and bedtime.

-• Avoid overheating baby and covering his or her head.
+• Avoid overheating and covering baby's head.
 Keep the temperature in baby's room comfortable for a lightly clothed adult.

 • Infants should be immunized according to the guidance of the American Academy of Pediatrics and Center for Disease Control.